openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-archive-linux.rst

 ############################################################

 Now that you've installed OpenVINO Runtime, you're ready to run your own machine learning applications!
-Learn more about how to integrate a model in OpenVINO applications by trying out the following ../../../learn-openvino/interactive-tutorials-python.
+Learn more about how to integrate a model in OpenVINO applications by trying out the following tutorials.

 .. tab-set::

    .. tab-item:: Get started with Python
       :sync: get-started-py

-      Try the `Python Quick Start Example <../../../notebooks/201-vision-monodepth-with-output.html>`_ to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.
+      Try the :doc:`Python Quick Start Example <../../../notebooks/201-vision-monodepth-with-output.html>` to estimate depth in a scene using an OpenVINO monodepth model in a Jupyter Notebook inside your web browser.

       .. image:: https://user-images.githubusercontent.com/15709723/127752390-f6aa371f-31b5-4846-84b9-18dd4f662406.gif